WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ## How can I receive a Silent Payment?

 Currently, Wasabi cannot be used to generate a Silent Payment address and recognize payments sent to it.
-The ecosystem for Silent Payment is still nascent, and we recommend using [Cake Wallet](https://cakewallet.com/) for now.

-Soon, Wasabi will be able to receive Silent Payments by itself.
+Soon, Wasabi will be able to _receive_ Silent Payments too.

 ## Why Wasabi doesn’t support receiving Silent Payments?

 Receiving Silent Payments is a complex engineering problem.
 Additional information (called the tweaks) have to be computed by the server and sent to clients for each block, along with the filters.
-This creates more load on both the client and the backend.
-Wasabi is a software with a lot of users, and we need to be sure that the feature is fully ready and won’t endanger stability of classic wallet functionalities.
+This creates more load on both the client and the backend, and Wasabi is a software with a lot of users!
+We need to be sure that the feature is fully ready and won’t endanger stability of classic wallet functionalities.

 The work is ongoing and this feature should be available in an up-to-come release.